koettet/Capstone-Project/starter_file/README.md

 2) The best model from AML was a VotingEnsemble with an AUC weighted of 0.93
 3) The best model from HDR was a logistic regression model with an AUC weighted of 0.89.
 4) I then deployed the VotingEnsemble as the best model I could get.
 5) In the end I used two new observations and send a request to the endpoint.
-The result: 0, 1 means that the model predicts for the first person not heart disease but for the second it does.
+The result: [1,0] means that the model predicts for the first person a possible heart disease but for the second it does not.

 ## Standout Suggestions
 *TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.